smart-duck/veradco/README.md

 ### labels

+This field is optional.

 Filter only on resources having some labels.
 value is a regular expressions.

 ### annotations

+This field is optional.

 Filter only on resources having some annotations.
 value is a regular expressions.